runjumplabs/dreammaker_fx/tutorial/controlling_effects.md

 }

 ```

+The next section has more details on how to use the knobs and pots.

 ## Option 3: Controlling effects with external sensors
 ------
 Where things get really cool is when we begin using sensors and other sources outside the pedal to set parameters.
 We could use a motion sensor to control a parameter like so